- Volkswagen Touran

 5. Citroen Grand C4 SpaceTourer

-The Citroen Grand C4 SpaceTourer is a very practical car that manages to also be good looking thanks to the wraparound grille`, piercing headlights and huge panoramic windscreen.
+The Citroen Grand C4 SpaceTourer is a very practical car that manages to also be good looking thanks to the wraparound grille, piercing headlights and huge panoramic windscreen.
 The Citroen’s middle row of three separate seats mean three adults have plenty of room and all the SpaceTourer’s back seats fold flat into the floor to give you a load bay big enough to rival a small van.
 It’s far from van like to drive though, the Citroen’s quiet and comfortable and, while not very quick, the 1.6-litre diesel engine is cheap to run.

 6. Ford Grand C-Max

-The Ford Grand C-Max’s USP amongst cars of its type is its two sliding rear doors, which give you brilliant access to the three separate seats on the middle row.
+The Ford Grand C-Max’s main selling point amongst cars of its type is its two sliding rear doors, which give you brilliant access to the three separate seats on the middle row.
 Its other boast is that the centre seat in the middle row can be folded away giving you excellent access to the extra pair of seats in the back.
 The Grand C-Max has soft suspension that soaks up bumps well, and all its controls are light and easy to use.
 The 150hp 2.0-litre diesel engine is a good match for the car, giving it plenty of punch when the Ford’s fully loaded, while also offering decent fuel economy.

 7. SEAT Alhambra